 Still, Mount Meru is sometimes used as warm-up for climbing Kilimanjaro, especially to acclimate the body to greater heights.
-If you have to time and budget to climb Meru, it’s definately worth it.
-The mountain isn’t climbed as often and gives you a really unique experience.
+If you have the time and budget to climb Meru, it is definitely worth it.
+The mountain isn’t climbed as often and it provides a truly unique experience.

 Since Meru lies in Arusha National Park, there’s a great chance of seeing various animals while trekking.
 You’re likely to encounter giraffes, buffalos, antelopes and baboons.